 So what happens if you fail to rest?
 Overtraining.
 You may or may not have heard of this phenomenon but it’s a term thrown around the fitness industry and with good reason.
 Overtraining is what it says on the tin, it’s too much training with too little rest and recovery time.
-As a result, you experience symptoms such as depression, bad mood, sleepless nights, elevated heart rate and declined performance.
-Fatigue is one thing that you can experience from over training and if ignored, the issue can become severe, so much so that it has cause some athletes to retire early from their chosen sports.
+As a result, you experience symptoms such as depression, bad mood, sleepless nights, elevated heart rate, and declined performance.
+Fatigue is one thing that you can experience from overtraining and if ignored, the issue can become severe, so much so that it has caused some athletes to retire early from their chosen sports.

 On a final note, it is worth mentioning that rest weeks are only suitable if your body needs them.
 For anyone training 3-4 times a week then you may not need rest weeks and deload weeks will be sufficient.
 If you’re at Chris’s level who trains 2 hours a day, six days a week, then rest weeks are essential to avoid burnout.
 In fact, following Chris’s completion of his half ironman, he had a period of a week off and then four weeks of light training to recover from the previous nine months.
 There is no set rule for how long you should rest which makes it extremely difficult to prescribe a figure, however, our best advice would be to trust your gut.
 You will know when it’s right to have some time off and when not to.